 ACTIVITY THEME AND PURPOSE

 If you were a scientist, what gloves would YOU wear?
-Try different tasks wearing different kinds of gloves, to understand why scientists need specific clothing and tools, and the real hands-on challenges of scientific work.
+Try different tasks wearing different kinds of gloves and using different kinds of tools.

-Which gloves worked best with which tools/tasks?
-Why?
+Which gloves work best with which tools and